-The Physics program at Black Hills State University is dedicated to its students by giving them enriching research opportunities.
+The Physical Science degree at Black Hills State University is dedicated to its students by giving them enriching research opportunities.
 BHSU, led by Dr. Kara Keeter, is establishing a nuclear and particle astrophysics program that studies the very smallest particles in the universe in order to understand structures as large as stars, supernova and even galaxies.
 The Sanford Underground Research Facility in Lead, SD acts as a perfect location to study these particles.
 There are many exciting experiments and centers to get involved in at BHSU such as the ongoing research in the Optics Lab, CUBED, FAARM, and QuarkNet.

 Learn more about Physics Research at BHSU.